Session#

 TlsDatabase

-- set_tls_interaction(tls_interaction: TlsInteraction | None = None) None #
+- set_tls_interaction(tls_interaction: TlsInteraction | None = None) None#

 Set a

-then client certificate validation will always fail.See
+tls_interactionisNonethen client certificate validation will always fail.See

-for more information.- Parameters:
+tls_interactionfor more information.- Parameters:

 tls_interaction – a